maptz/maptz.vscode.extensions.customfolding/ReadMe.md

 Some default content here
 <!-- #endregion -->
 ```
-The settings for this default fold are below:
+The settings for this default fold are below.
+You can either put thins in your Workspace settings file (`.vscode/settings.json`) or in your user profile settings file:
 ```
     "maptz.regionfolder": {
         "[markdown]": {